 However, finding a professional flooring store to re-stretch your carpet might be a tough task.
 Store installation crews are usually busy with new installations that involve both material and installation services.
 Many stores are reluctant to schedule repairs, simply because they can make more money with new installations.

 There are a couple of tricks you can use to find a qualified installer that will do this type of work:

 Visit the flooring department of a large box store.
 Many times, these departments will have a list of installers that are sub-contractors.
 They will gladly provide you with their list or business cards.
-You can then call them to schedule the someone for the repair.
+You can then call them to schedule the repair.

 Ask your local flooring stores for a similar list of their sub-contractors.
 Some stores will gladly provide the list, while other stores might not.